-- We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.

-All of the 18 patient Care Quality Commission comment cards we received were positive about the service experienced.
-Patients said they felt the practice offered a good service and staff were helpful, caring and treated them with dignity and respect.
+The majority of the 59 patient Care Quality Commission comment cards we received were very positive about the service experienced.
+Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
+Patients said that some staff went above and beyond their expectations.
+Negative comments were limited with no common themes.

-We spoke with four members of the patient participation group (PPG).
-They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.

 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was above average for its satisfaction scores on consultations with GPs and nurses.
+The practice was comparable to others for its satisfaction scores on consultations with GPs and nurses.
 For example:

-- 94% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 84% and the national average of 89%. - 88% of patients said the GP gave them enough time compared to the CCG average of 80% and the national average of 87%. - 98% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 93% and the national average of 95%. - 91% of patients said the last GP they spoke to was good at treating them with care and concern compared to the national average of 85%. - 95% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the national average of 91%.
+- 82% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 86% and the national average of 89%. - 79% of patients said the GP gave them enough time compared to the CCG average of 84% and the national average of 87%. - 100% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 95% and the national average of 95%. - 85% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 82% and the national average of 85%.

-• 82% of patients said they found the receptionists at the practice helpful compared to the CCG average of 82% and the national average of 87%.
+- 84% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 84% and the national average of 91%. - 88% of patients said they found the receptionists at the practice helpful compared to the CCG average of 83% and the national average of 87%.